facebook/hhvm/hphp/hack/doc/HIPs/equality_and_identity.md

 TODO

 It's a ton of work.
-Probably not HAM level, but definitely a major project from the HF perspectivce
+Probably not HAM level, but definitely a major project from the HF perspective

 ## Prior art